 - Pros: Thin (fits in most bags, easy to carry), comes in many colors, has a strap and very inexpensive.

-- Cons: Not insulated (not good for hot countries), too thin to fit ice in, not good for long excursions where you need a lot of water on hand.
+- Cons: Not insulated (not good for hot countries so skip this one if you'll be living in Thailand), too thin to fit ice in, not good for long excursions where you need a lot of water on hand.

 HydroFlask 40 oz.

 - Pros: Insulated (great for hot areas), keeps water cold for 24 hours, carries a lot of water, durable, can be used for flavored drinks with no flavor transfer.
 Comes in multiple sizes.

 - Cons: Heavy when full, doesn't have the best strap and a little pricey.